Opentrons/pi-bootstrapper/README.md

-# OpenTrons Raspberry Pi Interface 2.0
+# OpenTrons Raspberry Pi Bootstrapper
-## Bootstrapper

 This repo doesn't contain any of the actual application code, but it is in charge of taking a fresh Ubuntu instance and turning it into an OpenTrons interface that can plug into a CNC controller board (currently [Smoothieboard](http://smoothieware.org/smoothieboard)) in order to issue instructions and move the OpenTrons robot around.